-HLTH320 - Healthcare Enterprise Systems 3 Credits
+HLTH320 - Healthcare Enterprise Systems

-course offers a comprehensive examination of enterprise systems within the healthcare sector, focusing on their role in enhancing operational efficiency, patient care delivery, and organizational effectiveness.
-Students will explore the design, implementation, and management healthcare information systems that support clinical, administrative, and financial functions.
+This course offers a comprehensive examination of enterprise systems within the healthcare sector, focusing on their role in enhancing operational efficiency, patient care delivery, and organizational effectiveness.
+Students will explore the design, implementation, and management of healthcare information systems that support administrative. clinical, and financial functions.